 During the years 2003-2008, ram circles and their member flocks registered by The Norwegian Sheep and Goat Breeders Association constituted the target population for the programme.
 Approximately 90 % of the Norwegian sheep flocks in ram circles were screened for antibodies against maedi during 2003 to 2005 and were retested in the programme during 2006 to 2008.
 Breeding flocks of other sheep breeds than those regulated by The Norwegian Sheep and Goat Breeders Association were selected for sampling in 2009 with no positive findings.
-134 and 500 sheep flocks were randomly selected for sampling in 2010 (8) and 2011, respectively, and in addition a few flocks that have imported sheep or goats were tested.
+In 2010, 2011, 2012 (8) and 2013, flocks were randomly selected for sampling.

 Results from the surveillance and control programme for maedi, including data from November 2003 through 2006, showed a preliminary prevalence of less than 0.2 % positive flocks.
 Knowledge about the distribution of the disease so far indicates that it was regionally clustered, and that a more extensive spread of maedi-visna virus has probably been prevented by the restrictions on transfer of sheep across county borders.
 All farms involved in the outbreak in 2003 have had their restrictions lifted.
-The fact that maedi has not ben detected in the surveillance programme since 2005 indicate that the prevalence of the infection in Norway is very low.
+The fact that maedi has not been detected in the surveillance programme since 2005 indicate that the prevalence of the infection in Norway is very low.